dzoladz/website/content/authors/admin/_index.md

 +++

 Strong advocate for the use of open source technologies in day-to-day library operations.
-Heavily involved with ILS system management, data (and metadata) wrangling, server administration, process automation, and a host of other technical odds-and-ends for the [Consortium of Ohio Libraries (COOL)](http://info.cool-cat.org/), [Ohio Private Academic Libraries (OPAL)](https://opal-libraries.org/), [Private Academic Library Network of Indiana (PALNI)](https://www.palni.org/), and [OhioLINK](https://www.ohiolink.edu/) members.
+Heavily involved with software development, network management, data (and metadata) wrangling, server administration, process automation and a host of other technical odds-and-ends at the [Ohio Public Library Information Network (OPLIN)](https://www.oplin.ohio.gov/), an independent agency within the [State Library of Ohio](https://library.ohio.gov/).

+Formerly, serving the [Consortium of Ohio Libraries (COOL)](http://info.cool-cat.org/), [Ohio Private Academic Libraries (OPAL)](https://opal-libraries.org/), and the [Private Academic Library Network of Indiana (PALNI)](https://www.palni.org/) and [OhioLINK](https://www.ohiolink.edu/) members at [OhioNet](https://www.ohionet.org/).